Ang Lee: Filmography

-Awards
+Awards and honors

 In 2003, Lee was ranked 27th in The Guardian's 40 best directors.
 In August 2007, Lee was named the 41st greatest director of all time in a poll by Total Film magazine.
 Lee has also received awards from the French Government including becoming a Knight of the French Ordre des Arts et des Lettres (2012). and a Knight of the French Legion of Honor (2021) In 2020 he received a BAFTA Fellowship for his Outstanding Contributions to British Cinema.